Skip to main content

 image_show(url, rect)

-Display the given image within the specified area, and the image will downscale to fit that area automatically:
+Display the image of url within the rect, and the image will downscale to fit the area automatically:

 image_precache(src, dist)

-Pre-cache the image to a specified url based on user-configured max_width and max_height:
+Pre-cache the image of src as dist based on user-configured max_width and max_height.

 which(opts)